Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Method

 \subsection{Ground-truth Generation}

-We take centroid points of the bounding boxes and apply a Gaussian kernel to generate smooth density maps.
+As our datasets provide bounding box annotations, we take centroid points of the bounding boxes and apply an empirically-derived series of Gaussian kernels to generate smooth density maps, via the same procedure as DSACA \cite{xu2021dilated}.
 As the radius of the kernel can exceed the bounds of the image, which would fractionally subtract from the represented object count, the density maps are scaled class-wise to ensure that the integral of the density map produces the same integer count of objects as the bounding box data provides.